WilliamWoha/csjournal/docs/source/Semester1/index.rst

 Semester 1
 ==========

-| This site is currently going updates until the Semester finishes.
+| This site is undergoing updates until the Semester finishes.
 Please refresh the page to make sure it's the latest version.
 | Click on the subject below to view the Lectures for it.

 .. toctree::